NeuroBamf/NeuroBamf/README.md

 - 👀 I’m interested in programming and cybersecurity.
 - 🌱 I’m currently learning javascript, html, css, java, and python.
 - 💞️ I’m looking to collaborate on a lot of different projects to improve my portfolio and create many useful applications.
-- ⚡ Fun fact: I enjoy singing and gardening.
+- ⚡ Fun fact: I enjoy singing, gardening, and photography.